soltysh/talks/2016/flock/scenario.md

 which is responsible for creating your application from the provided arguments.
 The possible input arguments include source code repository, templates and/or images.

-Let's create a new python application, in that case:
+Let's create a new python application:

 ```
 $ oc new-app python:3.5~https://github.com/openshift/django-ex